AdaptivePerf/AdaptivePerf/README.md

 * Linux 5.8 or newer compiled with ```CONFIG_DEBUG_INFO_BTF=y``` (or equivalent, you can check this by seeing if ```/sys/kernel/btf``` exists in your system)
 * Python 3
 * CMake 3.14 or newer
+* libnuma (if a machine with your profiled application has NUMA)
 * [CLI11](https://github.com/CLIUtils/CLI11)
 * [nlohmann-json](https://github.com/nlohmann/json)
 * [PocoNet + PocoFoundation](https://pocoproject.org)
 * [Boost](https://www.boost.org)

-You should use the newest available version of CLI11, nlohmann-json, the Poco libraries, and the Boost libraries.
-More detailed tests will be carried out soon to determine what minimum version of each of these dependencies is required.
+You should use the newest available version of libnuma, CLI11, nlohmann-json, the Poco libraries, and the Boost libraries.
+More information about the minimum tested version of each of these dependencies will be provided soon.

 AdaptivePerf uses the patched "perf", temporarily available at https://gitlab.cern.ch/adaptiveperf/linux (inside ```tools/perf```).
 However, you don't have to download and install it manually, this is handled automatically by the installation scripts (see the "Manually" section below).